Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 1. If the `pattern` has a matching character with the `string`, we can <b>recursively</b> match for the remaining lengths of the `pattern` and the `string`.
 2. At every step, we can always skip a character from the `string` to try to match the remaining `string` with the `pattern`.
 So we can start a <b>recursive call</b> by skipping one character from the `string`.

-Our total count will be the sum of the counts returned by the above two options.
+Our total `count` will be the sum of the `count`s returned by the above two options.

 Here is the code:
 ```js